-UAFS provides equal employment, admission, and educational opportunities without regard to race, color, sex, gender, age, national origin, religion, learning or physical disability, veteran's status, gender identity, or sexual orientation.
+UAFS provides equal employment, admission, and educational opportunities without regard to race, color, age, national origin, religion, disability, veteran's status, gender identity, or sexual orientation.
 UAFS does not discriminate on the basis of disability in admission, access to, treatment, or employment in its programs and activities.
+The university is committed to a policy of equal employment opportunity (EEO) and to a program of affirmative action.
+Any person who believes he or she has been discriminated against, or is aware of discrimination against another person, is encouraged to contact: Director of Human Resources/EEO Officer, telephone (479) 788-7839